 - Not more than 30% of the Fund's Net Asset Value will be invested in contingent convertible bonds ("CoCos").
 CoCos will typically be issued by financial institutions with minimum capital requirements, such as banks and insurance companies, will typically be in the form of subordinated debt instruments and will typically be Additional tier 1 or Restricted tier 1 instruments.
-When a trigger event occurs CoCos may be converted into equity or principal may be written down on a permanent or temporary basis. - Not more than 10% of the Fund's Net Asset Value will be invested in distressed bonds (please refer to the section entitled "Below investment grade and unrated securities risk" and "distressed securities" under Risk Factors on page 55 for more information);
+When a trigger event occurs CoCos may be converted into equity or principal may be written down on a permanent or temporary basis; - not more than 10% of the Fund's Net Asset Value will be invested in distressed bonds at time of purchase (please refer to the section entitled "Below investment grade and unrated securities risk" and "distressed securities" under Risk Factors on page 54 for more information);

-- Not more than 20% of the Fund's Net Asset Value will be invested in asset backed securities and/ or mortgage backed securities; - Not more than 10% of the Fund's Net Asset Value will be invested in catastrophe bonds ("Cat Bonds"); - Not more than 20% of the Fund's Net Asset Value will be invested in the China Interbank Bond Market including via Bond Connect; and - Not more than 20% of the Fund's Net Asset Value will be invested in unrated bonds.
+- not more than 20% of the Fund's Net Asset Value will be invested in securitisations, including but not limited to asset backed securities and/ or mortgage backed securities; - not more than 10% of the Fund's Net Asset Value will be invested in catastrophe bonds ("Cat Bonds") (please refer to the section entitled "Risk factor specific to Jupiter Dynamic Bond and Jupiter Dynamic Bond ESG" under Risk Factors on page 45 for more information); - not more than 20% of the Fund's Net Asset Value will be invested in the China Interbank Bond Market including via Bond Connect; - not more than 20% of the Fund's Net Asset Value will be invested in unrated bonds; - not more than 20% of the Fund's Net Asset Value will be invested in delta one securities, i.e. securities which embed a derivative (derivatives held directly by the Fund are not delta one securities); - not more than 20% of the Fund's Net Asset Value will be invested in debt securities issued by REITs; - not more than 30% of the Fund's Net Asset Value will be invested in perpetual bonds (excluding CoCos); and - not more than 10% of its Net Asset Value will be invested in units of other collective investment schemes (including money market funds and ETFs).